MaxBHartman/maxbhartman.github.io/README.md

-# Hi, I'm Max Hartman
-## I'm a Software Engineer & Researcher
+# I'm a Software Engineer & Researcher
 ### Education
 BS in Computer Engineering at The University of Illinois at Urbana-Champaign, 2022-2025, Graduating with Honors